rabbitmq/mnevis/README.md

 #### Key facts

 - Locks are coordinated using a lock process during a transaction
-- Reads are always performed in the Raft cluster (with some optimisations).
+- Reads are performed locally after aquiring a lock.
+More on read synchronisation below.
 - Writes are preformed on mnesia DB on commit.
 - Commits are coordinated with the Raft cluster
 - Commit runs a mnesia transaction, which can abort and it aborts a mnevis transaction.